Dianawats/store-manager-db/README.md

     - Fetch a single sale record
     - Create a product
     - Create a sale order
-    - Update a prooduct item
+    - Update a product item
     - Delete a product item
 ```